thatsparks/grav-learn/pages/06.forms/02.forms/docs.md

 {% include "forms/form.html.twig" with { form: forms('contact-form') } %}
 ```

 Using this method, you can choose a specific name of a form to display.
-You can even provide the name of a form that's defined in another page.
+You can even provide the name of a form defined in _other pages_.
 As long as all your form names are unique throughout your site, Grav will find and render the correct form!

 You can even display multiple forms in one page: